 A Doctoral Local Authority Fellow is required to spend approximately 20% of their fellowship hours undertaking clinical/professional practice and development.

-The DLAF is a NIHR personal research training award.
+The DLAF is an NIHR personal research training award.
 As such, Fellowship proposals are written and submitted directly by the prospective award holder.
-The NIHR cannot, however, contract with the Fellow directly and, therefore, all applicants require the support of a Host Organisation.
+The NIHR cannot, however, contract with the Fellow directly and, therefore, all applicants require the support of a host organisation.

 - local authority